arnhemcr/financial/README.md

 This package represents a financial transaction as an instance of type Transaction.
 A transaction is the transfer of an amount of currency from one account to another.
 The transfer takes place on a date and is described by a memo.
-A statement and its transactions belong to an account, which is known as this account.
+A statement and its transactions belong to an account known as this account.

 This package offers: